pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

 .. class:: DropoutLayer

-   Dropout is typically used during training, and it has been demonstrated to be effective as regularizers for large scale networks.
-Dropout operates by randomly "turn off" some responses.
+   Dropout is typically used during training, and it has been demonstrated to be effective as a regularizer for large scale networks.
+Dropout operates by randomly "turning off" some responses.
 Specifically, the forward computation is

    .. math::